Aseeyah00/vrnd-build-an-apartment-by-muhammad-mannir-ahmad/README.md

-# vrnd-build-an-apartment-by-muhammad-mannir-ahmad
+# VR Scenes & Objects Course Assets

+This project is part of the VR Foundation Nanodegree Programme. the Project Developed By

-VR Nano Degree Build and Apartment By Muhammad Mannir Ahmad
+Muhammad Mannir Ahmad

+## Versions
+- Unity 2017.1.0p4
+- GVR Unity SDK v1.70.0